 Mithraism, the forgotten cult of Mithra

 Mithraism is more well-known for its importance in the Roman Empire, yet it was imported from Persia where the cult of the god Mithra was originally born, in a pre-Zoroastrian era.
 Mithraism is a polytheistic religion, and one of Persia's oldest faith.
 Thus it has influenced many other religions, from Zoroastrianism to Christianism and Judaism.
 Mithra, the god of the sun, justice, oath, and war, is the most important and honoured God.
-The worship of Mithra was based on natural elements, such as the fire and the sun, and this cult slowly declined to eventually disappear in the early 5th century.
+The worship of Mithra was based on natural elements, such as fire and the sun, and this cult slowly declined to eventually disappear in the early 5th century.

 The ancient Elamite religion